Addison Grace: Early life

 Grace was born on March 21, 2001 in California, but grew up in Salt Lake City, Utah, where his family moved when he was a child.
 He was raised by a single mother who encouraged her children (Addison and two older siblings) in sports and performing arts, enrolling Grace in choir, acting, and dance lessons.
 Grace was drawn to singing at an early age, performing in various school and church choirs and auditioning for local musicals.
-He was initially drawn to a Broadway career before realizing he "didn't have the vocal type for that".
 He was also a visual artist as a child.
 When Grace was 13, his brother brought a ukulele home from France, and Grace, having seen YouTubers use the instrument, began using it to make his own music.
 Grace graduated high school but did not attend college, instead taking a retail job as a cashier and store manager and performing at coffee shops on the side until his music career took off.

 Career

-Grace created a YouTube channel in 2017, posting ukelele bedroom covers as well as original songs.
+Grace created a YouTube channel in 2017, posting ukulele bedroom covers as well as original songs.
 He also began posting music and other content to Instagram in 2018 and TikTok in 2019.
 After posting a Christmas cover in which he wore a Cavetown sweatshirt (having bought it at a concert in 2019), Grace gained the attention of Alternate Side management, who helped release his 2020 debut single "Sugar Rush" with Cavetown producing.
 Shortly afterward, Grace was signed to Warner Music Group's Level Music.
 A second single, "Overthink", was released on October 30, 2020.
 The following year, Grace released several more singles including "Honeysuckle", "Party Killer", and "Manic Pixie Dream Girl", as well as acoustic versions of his first two singles entitled "Why I Overthink" and "I've Got A Sugar Rush".
 He also opened for Chloe Moriondo on her fall "Blood Bunny" tour, alongside Wallice, Penelope Scott, and Alfie Templeman.

 January 2022 saw the official single release of "I Wanna Be a Boy".
 The song, about Grace's discovery of his gender identity, had been a fan favorite since Grace had posted it as an acoustic demo to YouTube in December 2020; the demo reached over 500K views on YouTube, while the official release reached over 1 million streams on Spotify.
 The single's cover art is a scrapbook-style collage of photos of Grace throughout his life.
 Another single, "Makes Me Sick", was released on March 4; it was produced by Cameron Hale (Claud, Neon Trees, Khalid) and accompanied by a music video directed by Sydney Ostrander (Chloe Moriondo, Beach Bunny), and reached over 100,000 streams within two weeks of its release.
 In the spring, Grace joined Cavetown as an opening act on his US tour alongside Tessa Violet.